 - Try to fly in the second trimester- While it’s not necessary to fly during this time, this is the best, easiest time for you.
+For me, I was over the morning sickness of the first trimester, but still wasn’t so big that I was uncomfortable.
 So if you’re planning a trip try to choose this time for your own comfort.

 - Make sure to pack your prenatal vitamins and other essentials.